MurgrayDJ/chess/README.md

 # chess
-Purpose is to simulate a chess game
+Purpose is to create a console chess game using Ruby.